zeronsoftn/shim-review/README.md

 We have no shims signed pre-SBAT.

+The previously signed shim was shim-15.8 of the same version.

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel:
 ### Is upstream commit [1957a85b0032a81e6482ca4aab883643b8dae06e "efi: Restrict efivar_ssdt_load when the kernel is locked down"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=1957a85b0032a81e6482ca4aab883643b8dae06e) applied?